Already have labs? Get a free clinical review Upload now

 2. Use light therapy as an add on, and match the protocol to the evidence: If you want to try rrt for weight loss, look for clinics using devices similar to those studied, meaning low level laser therapy rather than a basic LED mask.
 Ask what wavelengths are used and whether near infrared is included, since near infrared penetrates deeper.
 Then pair the sessions with exercise.
 A small trial found better abdominal changes when near infrared was used during treadmill walking compared with a non functioning belt, which supports using light around training rather than as a stand alone “fat burner.”
 If you are using a home panel, be realistic that intensity may be lower and results may take longer, if they appear at all.

 3. Choose the right treatment ladder, then monitor and adjust: Lifestyle changes still matter most.
 That includes a calorie appropriate diet, resistance training, and cardio you can repeat weekly.
-If a clinician’s evaluation suggests secondary hypogonadism and preserving fertility is a priority, SERM-based approaches may be considered in selected men under specialist supervision (for example, clomiphene/enclomiphene where available), recognizing that specific choices and on-label status vary by country and clinician, and that lab reference ranges differ by laboratory.[6]
-Testosterone cypionate can be appropriate when clinically indicated, but it is not the only option.
+Treatment choice should follow LH and FSH classification.
+If LH and FSH support secondary or functional hypogonadism and LH is below 8 mIU/mL, Enclomiphene is typically the first line option, especially when preserving fertility.[6]
+Testosterone cypionate can be appropriate when clinically indicated, but TRT is generally reserved for primary hypogonadism or for secondary hypogonadism that does not respond to Enclomiphene.
 Whatever the path, monitor symptoms, safety labs, and outcomes over time.
 Recheck progress at 6 weeks and 12 weeks using waist, weight trend, and symptom changes, not just the mirror.

 Myth vs fact